AleksandarHr/LearnMigration/tasks_list.md

 Maybe we could use some python library to make this interactive plot more quickly?

 ## 3) Migrants' stocks by age (fig. 3 in milestone2_report.pdf)
-There is probably some example of d3 code for such _age pyramid_ like viz.
+There is probably some of d3 code examples for such _age pyramid_ like viz.

 ## 4) Refugees' population map (fig. 4 in milestone2_report.pdf)
 We might take some snippets from the world map viz for this one.